aaronzq/note-gitbook/_book/cpp/std.md

 ```

 Often used when you need to return more than 1 variables in the function, but C++ doesn't allow you to do that.
-So you can pass the references of the variable you want to edit.
+So you can pass the references of the variable you want to edit.&#x20;

-Define the parameter in the function as `double& x` and x will be a new name for any external variable you pass in.
+Define the parameter in the function as `double& x` and x will be a new name for any external variable you pass in.&#x20;

- **Array** is passed to function as reference intrinsically.  **Pointer** is not\([https://www.geeksforgeeks.org/passing-reference-to-a-pointer-in-c/](https://www.geeksforgeeks.org/passing-reference-to-a-pointer-in-c/)\).
-But using the pointer you can edit the value in that memory position.
+&#x20;**Array** is passed to function as reference intrinsically.  **Pointer** is not([https://www.geeksforgeeks.org/passing-reference-to-a-pointer-in-c/](https://www.geeksforgeeks.org/passing-reference-to-a-pointer-in-c/)).
+But using the pointer you can edit the value in that memory position.&#x20;

 ## Array 1D